NetApp/harvest/cmd/collectors/ems/README.md

 The `EMS collector` collects [ONTAP event management system](https://mysupport.netapp.com/documentation/productlibrary/index.html?productID=62286) (EMS) events via the ONTAP REST API.

 This collector uses a YAML template file to define which events to collect, export, and what labels to attach to each metric.
-This means you can collect new EMS events or attach new labels by editing the [default template](../../../conf/ems/9.6.0/ems.yaml) file or creating a `custom.yaml` that will be merged at runtime.
+This means you can collect new EMS events or attach new labels by editing the [default template](../../../conf/ems/9.6.0/ems.yaml) file or by extending existing templates as mentioned [here](https://github.com/NetApp/harvest/blob/main/conf/README.md#how-to-extend-a-restrestperfems-collectors-existing-object-template)

 The [default template](../../../conf/ems/9.6.0/ems.yaml) file contains 60+ EMS events.